Aditomasz/MIDI-Sequence-Generator/README.md

 # MIDI Creation AI

-A Gradio web UI for using GPT structure for creating music in .mid files.
+A Gradio web UI for using GPT and LSTM structures for creating music in .mid files.

 ## Features